muyuuuu/Graph-Aggregation-by-Metis/README.md

 # Performance

-Our algorithm is better than [metis](https://metis.readthedocs.io/en/latest/) and slower than [pymetis](https://github.com/inducer/pymetis), [here](https://muyuuuu.github.io/2020/11/20/Metis/) is more details.
+Our algorithm is a lot better than [metis](https://metis.readthedocs.io/en/latest/) and slightly slower than [pymetis](https://github.com/inducer/pymetis), [here](https://muyuuuu.github.io/2020/11/20/Metis/) is more details.

 # Document of how to implement